Contact

 Overview

-Steve's previous research interests include compiler technology, high-performance computing, identity management, and cloud computing.
-Steve has participated in a number of research projects associated with Lawrence Livermore National Laboratory, the University of Southern California's Information Sciences Institute, and Lockheed Martin Skunk Works.
+His previous research interests included compiler technology, high-performance computing, identity management, and cloud computing.
 Steve was part of the Globus team that coined the term “grid computing”.
 Steve was also part of a startup company, Eucalyptus Systems, that developed an on-premise AWS-like cloud software.

 Team Environment